Finneyyy/ams-final-project/README.md

 ## Team Organization and Project Management

 Our team adopted an Agile approach to the project management, organizng the project into sprints, assigning scrum roles and providing a product a backlog.
 For project tracking we used a Trello board.
-Backlog Items were assigned story points, acceptance criteria and MoSCoW prioritisation, and moved from project backlog, to sprint backlog, to review and then complete as the project progressed.
+Backlog Items were assigned story points, acceptance criteria and _MoSCoW_ prioritisation, and moved from project _backlog_, to _sprint_ backlog, to -doing_, _reviewing_ and then _done_ as the project progressed.
 At the begining, the state of the Trello board was:

 ![](images/trello1.PNG)
 ![](images/trello2.PNG)

 During the project, we had to do a few changes to the deadline, as you can see below:

 ![](images/trello3.PNG)
 ![](images/trello4.PNG)